Surfrider Foundation volunteers working hard to protect clean water at their local beaches.

 Operating within a national network of over 50 labs, BWTF labs provide critical water quality information to protect public health and clean water through the analysis of samples collected by citizen scientists.
 BWTF labs test for Enterococcus, a type of bacteria that lives in the gut of warm-blooded animals.
 When Enterococcus is found in the water, it indicates that other harmful pathogens may be present that could make you or your pet sick.

-In 2021, the BWTF network processed a record breaking 8,532 water samples collected from nearly 500 beaches across the country.
-Now, approaching full operating capacity after COVID-19 health and safety considerations halted all testing in March of 2020, the BWTF has nearly 50 active labs providing critical information to protect public health at beaches and in recreational waters where no one else is testing.
+In 2023, the BWTF network processed a record breaking 9,538 water samples collected from 567 sampling sites across the country.
+The number of samples collected annually keeps growing, but so has the number of labs.
+BWTF now has 57 active labs providing critical information to protect public health at beaches and in recreational waters where no one else is testing.

-Take Part: Join a Surfrider Volunteer Project Near You
+Take Part: Join Surfrider Volunteers on a Project Near You

 Through their grassroots campaigns and programs, Surfrider is working hard to ensure that the beach and ocean are clean and safe for all people to enjoy for generations to come.
-Learn more about how Surfrider’s national network of coastal advocates are fighting at local, state and federal levels to protect clean water in the 2021 Clean Water Annual Report.
+Learn more about how Surfrider’s national network of coastal advocates are fighting at local, state, and federal levels to protect clean water in the 2023 Clean Water Annual Report.

 About the Author